CMB constraints on inflection-point inflation with a pseudo-scalar dark matter: Dark Matter

 Fig.~\ref{Fig:Ms_thermal} shows the behavior of $\Gamma/H$ fixing all the parameters and varying $M_\phi$.
 In the first upper panel, we display the result for the higher value of $M_\phi$.
 As we decrease it, the mass of $h^{\prime}$ increases and then the resonance of $h^{\prime}$ appears, as seen in the last panel.
 Finally, when we fix all the parameters and vary $\lambda_3$, we obtain what is shown in Fig.~\ref{Fig:lambda6_thermal}.
 In this case, as $\lambda_3$ decreases the curves increases, which is expected since the coupling between $h^\prime$ and SM particles is inversely proportional to $\lambda_3$ and $v_1$.

 Finally, we can now compute the relic density in both scenarios with the viable parameter spaces that imply freeze-out or freeze-in.
 Additionally, it is important to note that Higgs can decay into inflaton through $h \to h^\prime h^\prime$.
 However, due to the extremely tiny values of parameters imposed by inflation, this branching ratio respects the bound of Higgs invisible decay.
 Note that we are particularly interested in computing only the relic abundance of $A$.
 This is so because $A$ cannot be probed through direct detection experiment due the cancellation mechanism shown in \cite{Gross:2017dan}.
+Additionally, it's worth noting that one-loop processes, as discussed in \cite{Azevedo:2018exj}, can contribute to direct detection signal.
+However, it's important to mention that delving deeper into these one-loop processes falls outside the scope of this article.